 Enrolling and managing computers using the Centrify Client for Linux

 By installing the Centrify Client for Linux, computer accounts can be used to run services and to check out account passwords that are stored in the Privileged Access Service.
-This capability enables you to store and rotate managed passwords for service-to-service authentication without user intervention and eliminates the need for shared administrative passwords to run services.
+This capability enables you to store and rotate managed passwords for application to application authentication without user intervention and eliminates the need for shared administrative passwords to run services.

 Additionally, on registered computers with the agent-based authentication enabled, visible roles become UNIX groups.
 Each role has a unique name and GID associated with it.
 Therefore, commands like

 <rolename> executed on registered computers, will return a valid result.
 If a cloud user is a member of a visible role (